globalbioticinteractions/globalbioticinteractions.github.io/how-to.md

 ![](https://i.imgur.com/SxR6atJ.png)

-- To download the list of the interactions, click the “download csv data sample” at the top of the list for a partial list, or for a full dataset click "more data access options" and select the file you want.
+- To download the list of the interactions, click the “download csv data sample” at the top of the list for a partial list, or for a full dataset click "access full dataset" and select the file you want.
    - Copy and paste the file name into your browser address box to download, or use the [hack below](#no-download) to view the dataset without downloading

 ### Search from browse page <span id="browse-search"/>